mongodb/docs/source/timeouts.rst

 ------------------------

-PyMongo 4.2 also added support for the ``timeoutMS`` URI and keyword argument to :class:`~pymongo.mongo_client.MongoClient`.
+PyMongo 4.2 also added support for the ``timeoutMS`` URI and keyword argument to :py:class`~pymongo.mongo_client.MongoClient`.
 When this option is configured, the client will automatically apply the timeout to each API call.
 For example::

   client = MongoClient("mongodb://localhost/?timeoutMS=10000")